-9. Establish culturally and linguistically appropriate goals, policies, and management accountability, and infuse them throughout the organization's planning and operations.

-- 10. Conduct ongoing assessments of the organization's CLAS-related activities and integrate CLAS-related measures into measurement and continuous quality improvement activities. - 11.
-Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery. - 12.
-Conduct regular assessments of community health assets and needs and use the results to plan and implement services that respond to the cultural and linguistic diversity of populations in the service area. - 13.
-Partner with the community to design, implement, and evaluate policies, practices, and services to ensure cultural and linguistic appropriateness. - 14.
-Create conflict and grievance resolution processes that are culturally and linguistically appropriate to identify, prevent, and resolve conflicts or complaints. - 15.
-Communicate the organization's progress in implementing and sustaining CLAS to all stakeholders, constituents, and the general public.
+- Establish culturally and linguistically appropriate goals, policies, and management accountability, and infuse them throughout the organization's planning and operations. - Conduct ongoing assessments of the organization's CLAS-related activities and integrate CLAS-related measures into measurement and continuous quality improvement activities. - Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery. - Conduct regular assessments of community health assets and needs and use the results to plan and implement services that respond to the cultural and linguistic diversity of populations in the service area. - Partner with the community to design, implement, and evaluate policies, practices, and services to ensure cultural and linguistic appropriateness. - Create conflict and grievance resolution processes that are culturally and linguistically appropriate to identify, prevent, and resolve conflicts or complaints. - Communicate the organization's progress in implementing and sustaining CLAS to all stakeholders, constituents, and the general public.

-Cultural Competence Training Opportunities through the MHP
+Cultural Competence Training Opportunities through the BHP

-- Cultural Competence Trainings are available through the County Knowledge Center (TKC) for County operated program staff at no cost and for a small number of providers on a fee basis. - Cultural Competence Trainings are available through some of SDCBHS's larger contractors.
-Community Research Foundation, New Alternatives, and Mental Health Systems, Inc. offer such trainings to their own program staff, but other providers may send staff on a fee basis. - SDCBHS Contracted Trainings are available through the BHS Workforce Education and Training Website at - https://www.sandiegocounty.gov/content/sdc/hhsa/programs/bhs/workforce.html - Cultural Competency trainings are offered through Academy of Professional Excellence (APEX) Learning Management System (LMS) located on the BHS Workforce education and Training Website. - Specific training for the Cultural Competency Academy is available through the Academy for Professional Excellence for BHS and BHS Contractors at no cost. https://theacademy.sdsu.edu/programs/cultural-competency-academy/ and the annual Contract Review to monitor providers regarding cultural competence.
-In addition, provision of/usage of the tools listed below is now cultural competence requirement:
+- Cultural Competence Trainings are available through some of SDCBHS's larger contractors.
+Community Research Foundation, New Alternatives, and Mental Health Systems, Inc. offer such trainings to their own program staff, but other providers may send staff on a fee basis. - SDCBHS Contracted Trainings are available through the BHS Workforce Education and Training Website - Cultural Competency trainings are offered through Academy of Professional Excellence (APEX), Learning Management System (LMS) located on the BHS

+Workforce education and Training Website.

+Specific training for the Cultural Competency Academy is available through the Academy for Professional Excellence for BHS and BHS Contractors at no cost.